Experienced faculty and hands-on experience

 Looking for professors who can offer a balance of expertise and hands-on experience?
 When you study biology at SFA, you will work side-by-side with professors in and outside of the classroom.
 In addition to attending classes and lectures (taught by professors, not teaching assistants), you will put your knowledge to work in a variety of ways, and in research settings ranging from well-equipped labs to field sites in the Piney Woods ecoregion and beyond.

 Dr. Mullin’s research is primarily focused on behavior and community ecology involving species of reptiles and amphibians.
 Dr. Mullin holds a B.A. from the University of California at Berkley, an M.S. from the University of South Florida and a Ph.D. from the University of Memphis.
 He is the coeditor of Snakes: Ecology & Conservation and the current editor of Herpetologica.

 Dr. Bennett’s research interests include systematics, behavior and geological history of bees and wasps.
 Dr. Bennett holds a B.S. in zoology from the University of Washington, an M.A in entomology from the University of Kansas, and a Ph.D. in entomology from the University of Kansas.

 Dr. Burt’s research interests include behavioral and evolutionary biology, with a current focus on the adaptive nature of animal behavior and morphology.
 Dr. Burt holds a B.S. in biology from Angelo State University, an M.A. in systematics and ecology from the University of Kansas, and a Ph.D. in ecology and evolutionary biology from the University of Arizona.

-Erin Childress is a coordinator for the Human Anatomy and Physiology Lab, an SFA 101 instructor and the facility advisor for Driving Jacks, SFA’s safe ride program.
+Erin Childress is the lecturer for the Human Anatomy and Physiology courses, an SFA 101 instructor and the facility advisor for Driving Jacks, SFA’s safe ride program.
 She holds B.S. and an M.S. from SFA.

 Dr. Bea Clack